lillycat332/cnotes/STYLE.md

 int main()
 ```
 * Variable names shouldn't be very long.
-* Except in edge cases (such as big strings...) lines should be less than 80 cols
+* Except in edge cases (such as big strings...) lines should be less than 80 cols.
 Again, these are generally loose and I'm not too bothered about them.